-- Informal learning is more important to workers' performance than formal training. - Learning by doing is often an automatic byproduct of productive work. - New hires have a steep performance increase in their first year of employment. - Knowledge spillovers between peers in the workplace contribute to firm productivity. - Keeping a worker's skills up-to-date through informal learning becomes more important when skill demands change frequently due to technological and organizational innovations and when mandatory retirement ages are raised.
+- Informal learning is more important to workers' performance than formal training. - Learning by doing is often an automatic by-product of productive work. - Informal learning is highly important for workers with temporary contracts. - New hires have a steep performance increase in their first year of employment. - Knowledge spillovers between peers in the workplace contribute to firm productivity.